-It’s no secret that healthcare is booming and becoming an increasingly complex business.
-A healthcare administrator, also known as a medical and health services manager and a healthcare executive, oversees the business, financial and clinical aspects of their particular department or facility.
+It's no secret that healthcare is booming and becoming an increasingly complex business.
+Healthcare administrators, also known as medical and health services managers and healthcare executives, oversee the business, financial and clinical aspects of their particular department or facility.
 Many larger organizations and facilities have a top administrator and several assistant administrators, each of whom oversee a specific department or area of healthcare, while smaller facilities generally have just one general manager overseeing all daily operations.
-Most healthcare administrators work in general medical and surgical hospitals, physicians’ offices, and nursing care facilities.
+Most healthcare administrators work in general medical and surgical hospitals, physicians' offices, and nursing care facilities.

 Healthcare administrators must understand both the clinical and business sides of running a healthcare operation.
 Their daily tasks include implementing policies, establishing procedures, setting budgets, evaluating employees, coordinating with other healthcare administrators, and writing reports.
 Health information managers deal specifically with patient records and information, and must maintain these records and keep them secure.

 While some healthcare administrator positions at physicians' offices can be obtained through on-the-job training and some smaller facilities require only a bachelor's degree for entry-level jobs, most healthcare administration jobs require a Master's degree in a field such as healthcare administration, public health or business administration.

 The American College of Healthcare Executives (ACHE) suggests that students look for Master's degree programs that are accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
 The minimum requirement for a health information management career is usually a bachelor's degree in health information management.